ets-labs/python-dependency-injector/docs/providers/resource.rst

 if any, and switch to uninitialized state.
 Some of resource initializer types support specifying custom resource shutdown.

-Resource provider supports 3 types of initializers:
+Resource provider supports 4 types of initializers:

 - Function
+- Context Manager
-- Generator
+- Generator (legacy)
-- Subclass of ``resources.Resource``
+- Subclass of ``resources.Resource`` (legacy)

 Function initializer
 --------------------